Ahmed Hulusi: Biography

-Continuing to integrate the information in the Quran with the contemporary sciences, Ahmed Hulusi bases his understanding of religion on the system and order denoted in the Quran by the One named Allah and has committed himself to “reading” reality as disclosed by Muhammad.
+Ahmed Hulusi bases his understanding of religion on the system and order denoted in the Quran by the One named Allah and has committed himself to “reading” reality as disclosed by Muhammad.
 Hulusi focuses on the underlying unity of everything and the oneness of existence, which he refers to as Allah.
 He stresses understanding the spirit of the Qur'an and the Sunnah rather than taking them out of context.
-He shares his findings through his writings, all of which are available for free on his website.
-Having studied preeminent collections of Islamic Law and evaluated the works of many renowned Sufi saints (wali) and scholars, he synthesizes his findings with scientific truths and presents them as an integrated system of rational reality.
+He shares all of his perspectives through his writings on his website.
+Having studied preeminent collections of Islamic law and evaluated the works of many renowned Sufi saints (wali) and scholars, he synthesizes his findings with scientific truths and presents them as an integrated system of reality.

 In order to refrain from self-promotion, he has not put his surname on any of the books he has written over the last 40 years.
-He does not claim to be a guru or a teacher to anybody; on the contrary, he chooses to have very little contact with people, despite the large demand for and interest in his work.
-He was forced to put his photo on his books after a few impostors claiming to be Ahmed Hulusi started gathering and exploiting large crowds of people in Turkey.
+He does not claim to be a guru or a teacher to anybody; he chooses to have very little contact with people.
+He was forced to put his photo in his books after a few impostors started claiming to be Ahmed Hulusi.

-He has never been a member of any political, social or religious organization, foundation or establishment.
+He has never been a member of any political, social, religious organization, foundation, or establishment.
 He has spent his life as a journalist researching Islamic mysticism, or Sufism, and the modern sciences.

-Due to the 28 February 1997 ‘postmodern coup’ in Turkey, Ahmed Hulusi and his wife, Cemile, moved to London, where they lived for a year, before settling in the USA, where they reside today.
+Due to the 28 February 1997 ‘postmodern coup’ in Turkey, Ahmed Hulusi and his wife, Cemile, moved to London, where they lived for a year, before settling in the US, where they reside currently.